mawinkler/astroweather-card/README.md

 type: custom:astroweather-card
 entity: weather.astroweather_LONGITUDE_LATITUDE
 name: AstroWeather
+current: true
+details: true
+deepskydetails: true
 forecast: true
-deepskydetails: true
-details: true
-current: true
+graph: true
-number_of_forecasts: '7'
+number_of_forecasts: '22'
+line_color_condition_night: '#eeffff'
+line_color_condition: '#f07178'
+line_color_cloudless: '#c3e88d'
+line_color_seeing: '#ffcb6b'
+line_color_transparency: '#82aaff'
 ```

 You can choose wich elements of the weather card you want to show:

-The 4 different rows, being:

 - The title and current view conditions
 - The details about the current weather
 - The deep sky forecast for today and tomorrow in plain text
 - The three hourly forecast for clouds, seeing, transparency, view conditions and temperature
+- The graphical forecast

+If you enable either the forecast or the graph you can define the number of future forecasts in 3hs steps.

+If you enable the graphical forecast you can change the line colors as well.

-The card owns a card editor which pops up if you click on `[Edit]`.
+The card owns a card editor which pops up if you click on `[Edit]` which being in edit mode of your view.

-## ToDos

-- HACS
-- Translations